metalsmith/metalsmith.io/src/docs/getting-started/index.njk.md

 ## Directory structure

-The typical directory structure for a metalsmith (static-site) project looks more or less like this:
+A typical directory structure for a metalsmith (static-site) project looks more or less like this:

 ```txt
 repo